 The National Highway Transportation Safety Administration estimates there are more than 6 million passenger car accidents and another 4 million light truck accidents annually.
 In light of these statistics, drivers seem to have a false sense of security on the road today: vehicles are increasingly comfortable with many enhanced safety features, offering a feeling of safety.
-The reality is that each day vehicle accidents lead to property damage, injuries, and fatalities.
-Being prepared with the knowledge of how to proceed after a motor vehicle accident is critical to potentially save lives, limit injuries and make the claims process more efficient.
+The reality is that each day accidents lead to property damage, injuries, and fatalities.
+Being prepared with the knowledge of how to proceed after an accident is critical to potentially save lives, limit injuries and make the claims process more efficient.

 Traffic accidents where there is a loss of life are particularly devastating.
-Fatal car accidents can be grouped into two general categories: sudden death or eventual death.
+Fatal accidents can be grouped into two general categories: sudden death or eventual death.
 In sudden death accidents, an occupant of a vehicle is killed instantly by the severity of the crash, which are most common when high speeds or larger vehicles are involved.
 Eventual death accidents are those where a party incurs injuries that are severe in nature and that lead to death at a later time.